mawais-afz/java-interview-questions/CoreJavaAndOOPFundamentals.md

 ### Difference between overriding and overloading?

-💻 **Difference Between Method Overriding and Method Overloading in Java**

 | Feature                        | **Method Overloading**                          | **Method Overriding**                           |
 |--------------------------------|------------------------------------------------|------------------------------------------------|
 | **Definition**                 | Same method name, **different parameter list** in the **same class**. | Subclass provides **specific implementation** of a method in the **superclass**. |